 - How to know how well your plant is operating

 The outcome of the course will be an appreciation of how processes evolve from feed to products.
 Copies of the course presentation materials will be provided.
 Finally, there will be laboratory demonstrations of many of the unit operations discussed in the class.

 This course is intended for engineers, scientists, technical sales teams, government agencies personnel, and others working in the field of mineral processing directly or in supporting roles.

 Continuing education credits

-Colorado School of Mines will award 2.5 Continuing Education Units (CEUs) upon completion of this course.
+Colorado School of Mines will award 2.0 Continuing Education Credits (CEUs) to participants who complete this course.

-The course will be taught on the campus of the Colorado School of Mines in Golden (near Denver), Colorado USA.
+The course will be taught on the campus of Colorado School of Mines in Golden, Colorado USA.
 Learn more...

 Travel and Accommodations

 Registrants are responsible for their own travel arrangements, transportation, lodging, and meals.
 Additional information is available through the links below.

 Further technical information